 Seven diamond-mining dwarfs and a handsome prince battle to save a beautiful princess from the tyranny of her jealous stepmother in this year’s seasonal spectacular at Milton Keynes Theatre.
-The timeless fairytale Snow White and the Seven Dwarfs is brought to life with charismatic characters, toe-tapping song and dance numbers and stunning sets — plus plenty of comedy.
+Snow White and the Seven Dwarfs is brought to life with charismatic characters, toe-tapping song and dance numbers and stunning sets – plus plenty of comedy.

 Once upon a time, there lived a Wicked Queen, stepmother to a sweet girl named Snow White.
-When the magic mirror declares that 18-year-old Snow White is the fairest in the land, the seething Queen orders her huntsman to kill Snow.
+When the magic mirror declares that eighteen-year-old Snow White is the fairest in the land, the seething Queen orders her huntsman to kill Snow.
 The huntsman lets Snow go and, lost in the forest, she befriends seven dwarfs who allow her to live with them in return for keeping house.

 Life is good until, one day, she takes a bite of that infamous apple, resulting in ‘sleeping death’.
 Only a first kiss from a true love will break the curse.

 The devilish despot of a Wicked Queen is embodied by West End and TV favourite Jennifer Ellison.
 She is a brilliantly boo-able baddy, a true diva with a stage presence just the right side of pure evil.
 A wicked (in every sense of the word) rendition of the Eurythmics’ Sweet Dreams paves the way for the Queen, disguised as a pedlar, to approach Snow White with the terrifyingly tempting poisoned apple.
 When our damsel considers taking the forbidden fruit, there are heartfelt shouts of alarm from children in the audience as the vain villain proves she is truly rotten to the core.